Peach Skillet Cake

-A buttery and absolutely delicious cast iron peach cake recipe made with simple ingredients and baked with butter and sugar on top!
+A buttery and absolutely delicious peach skillet cake recipe made with simple ingredients and baked with butter and sugar on top!
 It’s a thinner cake, with peaches baked into the batter.
-So flavorful and easy to make.
+So flavorful and easy to make!

 Easy peach cake recipe in cast iron skillet with ice cream and edible flowers.